starlightknown/Edbeepbot/README.md

 * Out of general OS hygiene, create a new directory to contain all of your retweet bot files.

-`mkdir retweet-bot`
+`mkdir edbeepbot`

 * Create a new [Twitter Application](https://apps.twitter.com/app/new).
 This is where you'll generate your keys, tokens, and secrets.
-* Fill in your keys, tokens, and secrets.
+* Fill in your keys, tokens, and secrets in keys.py
-* Check comments in main.py to tweak the retweet bot to your liking.
 * The example demonstrates a single hashtag value, but you can tweak the code to search multiple hashtags.
 Example:

- `Search = "BOT"` This will search bot in tweets and retweet it.
-You can use words of your choice.
+ `Search = "BOT"` This will search bot in tweets and retweet and reply to it.
+You can use words,images and quotes of your choice.
  You can add your collection of Eddie Quotes to quotes.py.
-* Run your eddiebot.py script.
+* Run your main.py script.
 Enjoy!

 `python3 main.py`